-UPDATE 2-Greece announces new 5-year bond issue after 3-year market exile
+UPDATE 3-Greece announces new 5-year bond issue after 3-year market exile

 * Athens offers bondholders to tender 2019 bonds for cash

-* Mandates six banks for new 5-year government paper (Adds details, falling bond yields)
+* Mandates six banks for new 5-year government paper (Adds PM's office comment, Moscovici visit)

 ATHENS, July 24 (Reuters) - In its first attempt to return to the bond market in three years as its debt crisis eases, Greece on Monday invited holders of its 4.75 percent outstanding bonds maturing in 2019 to tender them for cash, along with a plan to offer new five-year paper.